Last Updated on April 18, 2022 by Grow with Bovees

 Dethatchers, scarifiers and power rakes are geared towards removing the excess thatch layer and other debris from your lawn.
 However, a dethatcher is a great choice for removing a thin layer of thatch, whereas power rakes are more effective at removing a thick layer of thatch from the top of the soil.

 Dethatching is a light process, and power raking is a more aggressive way to getting rid of thatch.
 A regular dethatcher is fitted with spring tines that dislodge the layer of thatch, while power rakes are fitted with blades complete with rotating flails that dig up thick layers of old grass clippings and debris from your lawn.

 If you have a regular lawn mower, you will very likely be able to find a special blade called a dethatching blade which fits onto your mower in place of the cutting blade, just lift your mower up and change out the blade, this effectively turns your mower into a dethatcher at a fraction of the cost of a complete new toy.

 Now that you know the difference between a dethatcher and a power rake, you’re probably wondering which tool is right for you.
 First, it is important to use any one of the two tools if you notice dead thatch in your lawn that is preventing it from breathing, and good grass from flourishing.

-The more often you mulch your lawn or the thicker your lawn is, you will need to power rake or use a dethatcher at some point to remove the old debris.
+The more often you mulch or fertilize your lawn or the thicker your lawn is, you will need to power rake or use a dethatcher at some point to remove the old debris.
 Use a dethatcher if you have a thin layer of thatch or as a preventive measure to avoid thatch altogether.

-If you have a heavily thatched lawn, and haven’t done any dethatch removal in a couple years, then it may be time for dethatching.
+If you have a heavily thatched lawn, and haven’t done any dethatch removal in a couple of years, then it may be time for dethatching.
 Power raking is a recommended way of fixing a serious thatch problem, but it’s worth mentioning that power raking cannot be done repeatedly, as it may completely clean out your lawn.